liteljaime/junior-infra-task/notes.md

  possible questions to dave

  what are we really trying to achieve with the monitoring?
+What do we want to measure?
+Latency, Saturation, Traffic, Errors??

  Cluster resource usage, Node availability and health, Application availability and performance?'

  do we use already a tool like grafana o kibana to look at metrics in other services?